 - 24-hour emergency help through an alarm system.

-- A minimum age for residents, usually 55 or 60.
+- Minimum age for residents, is usually 55 or 60.

 - Self-contained flats allow you to stay independent.

-- Communal lounges allowing you to socialise as and when you feel like it.
+- Communal lounges allow you to socialise as and when you feel like it.

 So what’s the best option?